Shirakumo/lichat-protocol/README.md

 1. The update is sent back to the user.

 Should the user `leave` the channel, the user is removed from the channel's "bridge list".

+#### 7.12 Link (shirakumo-link)
+Purpose: allows storing data server-side to deliver it in a more efficient out-of-band fashion.

+#### 7.13 Markup (shirakumo-markup)
+Purpose: allows using different markup languages to stylise the text in `text-update`s.

+#### 7.14 User Info (shirakumo-user-info)
+Purpose: allows associating additional information with registered user accounts.

 ## See Also